-Once the binary file is created (copied from the local machine or directly downloaded and uncompressed), it has to be made an executable.
-Run this command to do so:
+Once the binary file is copied from the local workstation or directly downloaded and uncompressed in the target machine, it needs to be converted into an executable.

-The XpoLog installer we have downloaded has Java embedded in it.
-It will set up the runtime during installation.
+The XpoLog installer binary has already Java embedded in it, and so the installation process will automatically set up the runtime.

-Sometimes customers have to use specific Java distributions as part of a configuration standard.
+This is typically the case for customers who need to use a specific Java distribution as part of organization-wide configuration standard.

 - The following messages will appear:

 - Press Enter as prompted.
 The wizard will ask about the installation directory.
-In this case, we want the directory to be created under the root folder:
+In this example, the directory is created under the root folder:

 - The installer double checks the location.
 Type Y if you agree :

 - Next, the wizard wants to know if it should start XpoLog after installing it.
 Press Enter to accept the default (Yes)

 - The pre-installation summary is displayed.
 Press Enter to begin the installation: